Shaun Micallef's Mad as Hell: Broadcast

 The program was commissioned without a pilot and the first series of 10 episodes originally screened from May to July 2012.
 The show was renewed for a second series of 12 episodes which aired in 2013.
 A third was announced in January 2014 and consisted of 10 episodes, shown weekly from 12 February 2014.
 A fourth series premiered later in the same year on 24 September 2014 and the fifth series premiered on 11 February 2015.
 A sixth series debuted on 11 May 2016.
 The show's seventh series commenced on 21 June 2017.
 An eighth series debuted on 31 January 2018, with a ninth series running from September 2018.
 A tenth series was confirmed for July 2019 by Micallef on Twitter in December 2018 and it debuted on 26 June 2019.

-At the ABC 2020 Upfronts, Micallef confirmed that two series would be produced in 2020, starting with Season 11, to air in early February.
-The second half of the eleventh season saw the show taping without an audience, due to social distancing requirements amid the COVID-19 pandemic.
-The twelfth season was scheduled to commence 5 August; and began by recording new episodes without an audience.
+At the ABC 2020 Upfronts, Micallef confirmed that two series would be produced in 2020, starting with series 11, to air in early February.
+The second half of the eleventh series saw the show taping without an audience, due to social distancing requirements amid the COVID-19 pandemic.
+The twelfth series was scheduled to commence 5 August; and began by recording new episodes without an audience.
 A special Christmas episode was broadcast on 20 December 2020.

 In July 2022, news broke that the show would not be returning with its current cast.
 Shaun clarified that discussions were ongoing with the ABC regarding evolving the show, but confirmed that the "original version" with Shaun in the main chair would not be returning forever.